alttch/eva3/doc/sfa/supervisor.rst

 owner is set automatically using API call access data (key / user).
 Users with master key can override lock owner, setting lock user and key ID to any values.

+Supervisor lock is automatically cleared when the server is restarted.

 .. note::

     Users with master key are not affected with supervisor locks in any way and